-- 62. Plaintiffs incorporates by reference each preceding and succeeding paragraph as though set forth fully at length herein. - 63.
-At the time Defendant marketed, distributed, and sold their pressure cookers to the Plaintiff's friend in this case, Defendant warranted that its pressure cookers were merchantable and fit for the ordinary purposes for which they were intended. - 64.
-Members of the consuming public, including consumers such as the Plaintiff's mother, were intended third-party beneficiaries of the warranty.
+- 65. Plaintiff incorporates by reference each preceding and succeeding paragraph as though set forth fully at length herein. - 66.
+At the time Defendant marketed, distributed, and sold their pressure cookers to the Plaintiff in this case, Defendant warranted that its pressure cookers were merchantable and fit for the ordinary purposes for which they were intended. - 67.
+Members of the consuming public, including consumers such as the Plaintiff, were the intended third-party beneficiaries of the warranty.

-- 65. Defendants pressure cookers were not merchantable because they had the propensity to lead to the serious personal injuries as described herein in this Complaint. - 66.
-The Plaintiff's mother and/or Plaintiff's family used the pressure cooker with the reasonable expectation that it was properly designed and manufactured, free from defects of any kind, and that it was safe for its intended, foreseeable use of cooking. - 67.
-Defendants breach of implied warranty of merchantability was the direct and proximate cause of Plaintiffs' injury and damages - 68.
+- 68. Defendant's pressure cookers were not merchantable because they had the propensity to lead to the serious personal injuries as described herein in this Complaint. - 69.
+Plaintiff and/or Plaintiff's family used the pressure cooker with the reasonable expectation that it was properly designed and manufactured, free from defects of any kind, and that it was safe for its intended, foreseeable use of cooking. - 70.
+Defendant's breach of the implied warranty of merchantability was the direct and proximate cause of Plaintiff's injury and damages - 71.
 Defendant's conduct, as described above, was extreme and outrageous.
-Defendant risked the safety and well-being of the consumers and users of their pressure cookers, including the Plaintiffs to this action, with the knowledge of the safety and efficacy problems and suppressed this knowledge from the public.
+Defendant risked the safety and well-being of the consumers and users of their pressure cookers, including the Plaintiff to this action, while possessing the knowledge of the safety and efficacy problems, and suppressed this knowledge from the public.
 Defendant made conscious decisions not to redesign, warn or inform the unsuspecting consuming public.
 Defendant's outrageous conduct warrants an award of punitive damages.